Rock Hill, Missouri: Business

 In December 2000 Quebecor World began talks with city officials to acquire the city hall for a potential expansion of the adjacent Sayers Printing Company.
 In August 2002 Quebecor World Sayers closed its 3.5-acre property.

 In January 2004 the Board of Aldermen selected Novus Companies to develop 36.9 acres at the southwest and northwest corners of Manchester and McKnight roads.
 In March 2005 the Board of Aldermen approved the $95 million mixed-use development, called Market at McKnight.
 The buy-out area targeted 126 properties on the north corner, and 48 properties, including 15 homes, on the south side.
 Demolition began in August 2006.
 In May 2007 Rock Hill sought a second request for proposals when over half of north-side property owners were unsatisfied with Novus' buy-out offers and Novus sought an additional $7 million in tax increment financing (TIF).
 In December 2007 the Board of Alderman replaced Novus with Miller Weingarten and Hutkin Properties on the northwest redevelopment site and increased the TIF from $18 million to $26.7 million.
 The south Market at McKnight opened in November 2007.
 By January 2010 the development area was 60 percent leased.
 In April 2014 Novus announced its second anchor for the development, 27,000-square-foot Lucky's Market.

 In June 2005 the Board of Aldermen approved Mills Properties' request to build an 84-unit apartment complex on 7.7 acres on McKnight Road.

 In 2006 Rock Hill joined the Webster Groves/Shrewsberry Area Chamber of Commerce.

 In December 2008 Target delayed its plans for a store on the northwest development by nine months, citing the global credit crisis.
 In March 2009 Target canceled its planned location.
 Miller Weingarten ended its involvement in May.
 The 27-acre north development area was reduced to 2.9 acres in October 2010.

-In 1986 The Book House was established on Manchester Road.
-In 2009 the three-story Victorian house received a Historic Buildings designation from the Rock Hill Historic Preservation Commission.
-In May 2013 Book House owner Michelle Barron received an eviction notice from property owner Rex Stahl who wanted to redevelop the 1.5-acre property, site of two other businesses.
-In October the Board of Alderman approved EZ Storage's proposal to build a 107,772-square-foot storage facility on the site.
-The Book House reopened in Maplewood in 2014.